LR characterization of chirotopes of finite planar families of pairwise disjoint convex bodies: Cycles, cocycles and chirotopes

-Let $\fcb$ be a finite indexed family of pairwise disjoint oriented convex bodies of a \projectivegeometry\ $(\pp,\lpp)$, and let $\tau$ be a line of $(\pp,\lpp)$.
-Recall that we have defined \begin{enumerate} \item the {\it \monade\ of $\fcb$ at $\tau$} as the homeomorphism class of the image of the pair $(\fcb,\tau)$ under the quotient map $\Map{\omega_\tau}{\pp}{\pp/\rr_\tau}$ relative to the equivalence relation $\rr_\tau$ whose nontrivial equivalence classes are the proper line segments of $\fcb\cap \tau$; \item a {\it bitangent \monade} or {\it zero-\monade} as a \monade\ at a bitangent; \item the {\it isomorphism class of $\fcb$} as the set of configurations $\fcb'$ that have the same set of bitangent \monades\ as $\fcb$; and the {\it chirotope of $\fcb$} as the map that assigns to each triple $J$ of the indexing set of $\fcb$ the isomorphism class of the subfamily indexed by $J$. \end{enumerate} It is convenient to add to these three definitions a fourth one \begin{enumerate} \item[(4)] the {\it \monade\ map} of $\fcb$ as the map that assigns to each cell $\sigma$ of the dual arrangement of $\fcb$ the \monade\ of $\fcb$ at an element (hence any) of $\sigma$. \end{enumerate} Figure~\ref{FinalCocycles} depicts, up to reorientation and reindexation of the convex bodies, the \monades\ of families of two and three pairwise disjoint convex bodies with respective indexing set $\{\ii,\kk\}$ and $\{\ii,\kk,\jj\}$; in this figure each circular diagram is labeled at its right bottom corner by its number of reoriented and reindexed versions and at its left bottom corner by a natural coding of the \monade\ (composed of words on the alphabet obtained by adjoining to the indexing set of the configuration the negatives of its elements and the extra symbol $\ptg$; the negative of $\alpha$ is denoted $\overline{\alpha}$), called its {\it cocycle-label}, defined as follows.
+Let $\Delta$ be an indexed configuration of oriented convex bodies of a projective plane $(\pp,\lpp)$ and let $\tau$ be a line of $(\pp,\lpp)$.
+Recall that we have defined \begin{enumerate} \item the {\it cocycle of $\Delta$ at $\tau$} or the {\it cocycle of $\tau$ with respect to $\Delta$} or the {\it cocycle of the pair $(\Delta,\tau)$} as the homeomorphism class of the image of the pair $(\Delta,\tau)$ under the quotient map $\Map{\omega_\tau}{\pp}{\pp/\rr_\tau}$ relative to the equivalence relation $\rr_\tau$ on $\pp$ generated by the pairs of points lying on a same line segment of $\Delta\cap \tau$; \item a {\it bitangent cocycle} or {\it zero-cocycle} as a cocycle at a bitangent; \item the {\it isomorphism class of $\Delta$} as the set of configurations that have the same set of bitangent cocycles as $\Delta$; and \item the {\it chirotope of $\Delta$} as the map that assigns to each $3$-subset $J$ of the indexing set of $\Delta$ the isomorphism class of the subfamily indexed by $J$. \end{enumerate} To these four definitions we add the following one \begin{enumerate} \item[(5)] the {\it cocycle map} of $\Delta$ is the map that assigns to each cell $\sigma$ of the dual arrangement of $\Delta$ the cocycle of $\Delta$ at some (hence any) element of $\sigma$. \end{enumerate} Fig.~\ref{FinalCocycles} depicts, up to reorientation and reindexing of the convex bodies, the cocycles of families of two and three pairwise disjoint convex bodies with respective indexing sets $\{\ii,\kk\}$ and $\{\ii,\kk,\jj\}$; in this figure each circular diagram is labeled at its bottom right by its number of reoriented and reindexed versions and at its bottom left by its signature, a natural coding of the cocycle introduced in Section~\ref{secone} and that we will not repeat here.